 Generic name: nitazoxanide

-Applies to nitazoxanide: oral powder for suspension, oral tablet
+Applies to nitazoxanide: oral powder for suspension, oral tablet.

-Some side effects of nitazoxanide (the active ingredient contained in Alinia) may occur that usually do not need medical attention.
+Some side effects of nitazoxanide may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- Stomach pain
+- Abdominal or stomach pain

-- discolored urine
+- urine changes

-- itching skin
+- redness of the skin

 For Healthcare Professionals